jkobti/yetAnotherBoilerplate/Docs/main.md

 	```yaml
 	mobile:
 		enabled: false
 	workers:
 		enabled: true
 	```

+Backend features such as Celery workers, transactional email, and WebSocket support are covered in-depth in `Docs/backend-api.md`; reference that document when enabling those capabilities.

 - Each chart's templates should guard resource creation with `{{- if .Values.<component>.enabled }}` checks.